monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 - 01.18.23.
 Loading an image with the asset helper.

 - 01.19.10.
-Adding the hero.
+Adding the hero and search bar.
 Creating a partial.